mariastarostinadev/mariastarostinadev/README.md

 Junior Developer
 ----------------

-I've been learning to code for 6 years.
 Searching for myself in IT.

 - 🌍 I'm based in Moscow
 - 🔭 I’m currently working on my pet projects